"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-The Handmaid’s Tale was renewed for season 5 in December 2020.
+The Handmaid’s Tale season 5 premieres on Sept.
+14.

-On December 10, Moss was joined by several of her Handmaid’s Tale cast members to announce that season 4 filming had resumed and season 5 was on the way:
+The series was renewed for a fifth season back on December 10, 2020.
+At the time, Moss was joined by several of her Handmaid’s Tale cast members to announce that season 4 filming had resumed and season 5 was on the way:

 Season 4 coming to you in 2021 and… we have been renewed for a season 5!!!
 Thank you to all of the fans of the show who make it possible for us to keep working on this show that we love so dearly.
 We’re hard at work now bringing you season 4, literally I’m on set as we speak... just can’t tell you WHAT set you’ll have to tune in for that 😉😈💃🏼